wdsheng999/cppfile/cs106b/lectures/lecture10/lecture10.md

     (3) If we hit a wall ('X')
     (4) If we hit a position we have seen before ('.')
     (5) If we find the finish ('F')
+ 2. check 4 directions, using recursion

+### Clumsy Thumbsy: Find All Solutions